svc333/overview/crn.md

 ## CRN examples
 {: #crn_examples}

-The following is a list of CRN examples.
+The following table provides a list of CRN examples.

 | Example | Value |
 | --- | --- |